Filter Visual Components

 When you filter a measure by comparing its value against some predefined range of values, the filter shows only the data whose measure matches a range condition.

-You can create comparative measure value filters using the newMeasureValueFilter
+You can create comparative measure value filters using the newMeasureValueFilter factory function:

 newMeasureValueFilter(measureOrLocalId, operator, from, to, treatNullValuesAs)